san4b0t/tp/docs/UserGuide.md

 Format: `filter FLAG/KEYWORD`

-or, to remove all filters: `filter none`
+or, to remove all filters: `filter none` (`filter none` accepts extraneous parameters which will be ignored)

 #### **Filtering Rules**